SniperOO7/VIP-Premium-FULL-VERSION/README.md

         - 3.Kill = Deagle
         - After you died, pistols are reseted and you starting with GLOCK on level 0
     - VIP icon above head (VIP can turn it on/off)
-    - Reset gun menu (command that help you to stop getting guns every round)
+    - Reset gun menu (command that help players to stop getting guns every round)
     - Parachutes for VIP (VIP can choose parachute)
         - Parachutes: Army, Spongebob, BF2142
     - Two levels of VIP (VIP and VIP+, you can choose if you want only VIP or levels)